mdavids/rfc/content/draft-davids-forsalereg-16.md

 (#conventions).
 Its content may contain a pointer, such as a Uniform Resource Identifier (URI) [@!RFC3986], an Internationalized Resource Identifier (IRI) [@!RFC3987] or another string, allowing interested parties to obtain information or contact the domain name holder for further negotiations.
+Details about whether and how such negotiations occur are out of scope.

 With due caution, such information can also be incorporated into automated availability services.
 When checking a domain name for availability, the service may indicate whether it is for